B1llySh1/DataAnalyeTool/README.md

 # This automatically analyze each feature and determine the preprocess that should be done to each feature and return them as a pipeline
 dataAnalyzer.Auto_preprocess()

-# This automatically analyze each feature and determine the preprocess that should be done to each feature and return them as a pipeline
-dataAnalyzer.Auto_preprocess()

 # This compute the data influence for the data with the given method
 dataAnalyzer.CalculateInfluence(method='shapley', num_shuffles=5, threshold=0.98, stat=True)